Chiron-o1: Igniting Multimodal Large Language Models towards Generalizable Medical Reasoning via Mentor-Intern Collaborative Search: Experiments and Results

-\paragraph{Performance on the Medical VQA Benchmarks} Medical models should strive to further enhance their performance on VQA tasks while improving reasoning capabilities.
-Therefore, to evaluate the foundational performance of Chiron-o1, we first test it on several commonly-used VQA benchmarks.
-The results, compared against other mainstream models, are summarized in Table \ref{table1}.
-Compared to the baseline models, Chiron-o1 achieves significant performance improvements across five benchmarks.
-Specifically, Chiron-o1-8B and Chiron-o1-2B outperform their respective baseline models by an average of 5.7\% and 8.1\%.
-This demonstrates that our reasoning-focused model further enhances visual understanding and question-answering capabilities.
-Subsequently, Chiron-o1 outperforms most medical MLLMs across all benchmarks.
-It even achieves comparable performance to HuatuoGPT-Vision-34B, which has four times the parameters, on the PMC-VQA and MMMU (Health \& Medicine) benchmarks, while significantly surpassing it on the remaining benchmarks, with an overall average improvement of 5\%.
-Finally, we observe that existing medical reasoning models, such as Med-R1 and MedVLM-R1, tend to lose basic VQA capabilities while focusing on reasoning, as shown in Table \ref{table1}.
-In contrast, Chiron-o1-8B outperforms them on VQA benchmarks by an average of 20.6\% and 16.6\%, respectively.
-Overall, Chiron-o1 demonstrates competitive performance across multiple benchmarks, highlighting its versatility in medical image understanding and question answering. \paragraph{Performance on Medical Reasoning Benchmarks} We further evaluate the performance of Chiron-o1 on reasoning benchmarks, including in-domain (MMRP) and out-of-domain (MedXpertQA\_MM) datasets. \cite{peng2025lmm} posits that training multimodal reasoning models may compromise their textual reasoning capabilities.
+\paragraph{Performance on Medical Reasoning Benchmarks} We further evaluate the performance of Chiron-o1 on reasoning benchmarks, including in-domain (MMRP) and out-of-domain (MedXpertQA\_MM) datasets. \cite{peng2025lmm} posits that training multimodal reasoning models may compromise their textual reasoning capabilities.
 Therefore, we first assess Chiron-o1 on the pure text reasoning data of the MMRP dataset.
 The results in Table \ref{table2} demonstrate that our model significantly outperforms the visual reasoning models Med-R1 and MedVLM-R1.
 Even compared to pure text reasoning models, Chiron-o1 surpasses MedReason and HuatuoGPT-o1 by 12.9\% and 7\%, respectively.
 These results strongly validate that our proposed MICS and stage-wise training strategy effectively enhance the model’s text reasoning capabilities.
 In the multimodal reasoning domain, Chiron-o1 excels in both the accuracy of final answers and the effectiveness of reasoning paths compared to other reasoning models.
 The results in Table \ref{table2} indicate that Chiron-o1-8B consistently outperforms MedVLM-R1 (the best among other reasoning models) by 27.2\% in accuracy and 6.9\% in semantic similarity.
 The effectiveness of reasoning paths is another key focus.
 Compared to all reasoning models, Chiron-o1-8B achieves the highest score of 49.4\% on the MICS-Score.
 Our model not only excels on in-domain datasets but also demonstrates robust performance on out-of-domain benchmarks.
 Chiron-o1-8B outperforms Med-R1 and MedVLM-R1 on MedXpertQA\_MM by an average of 3.75\% and 3.35\%, respectively.
 Figure \ref{figure3} illustrates that Chiron-o1 can engage in deep and reasonable reasoning for real-world complex clinical problems, ultimately providing correct answers.